Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Android.md

 AndroidNotificationCenter.RegisterNotificationChannel(channel);
 ```

+You can check what other properties you can set at [AndroidNotificationChannel](../api/Unity.Notifications.Android.AndroidNotificationChannel.html).

 You can also delete or get a notification channel, etc. Please refer to [AndroidNotificationCenter](../api/Unity.Notifications.Android.AndroidNotificationCenter.html) for more notification channel related APIs.

 One thing to keep in mind is you cannot change the behavior of a created notification channel, read more about these at [Android Notification Channel Document](https://developer.android.com/training/notify-user/channels).